open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Extensions.Enrichment/README.md

 ### Extension methods

-There are a bunch of extension methods available for registering your custom trace enricher class.
-The methods that utilize `IServiceCollection` are tailored for Dependency Injection-based situations, allowing for registration of `TracerProviderBuilder` and `IServiceCollection` at different locations within your codebase.
-Conversely, the methods relying on `TracerProviderBuilder` are meant to be employed in non-DI scenarios.
+Extension methods with different signatures are provided to enable common registration styles.
+The methods relying on `TracerProviderBuilder` are for OpenTelemetry .NET component authors.
+Conversely, the methods that utilize `IServiceCollection` are for general library authors who may not have a reference to `TracerProviderBuilder` or who want to register enrichers with other general services.
+Anyway, both ways can be used withing the same app.

 In case you would like to use a comprehensive enricher class that may require injection or interaction with other classes, you may utilize either of these